US H-1B Visa

 • Change employers during H-1B status

-• Stay with their dependent spouse & children (aged under 21) in the US
+• Stay with their dependent spouse and children (under the age of 21) in the US.

 • If he does not comply, he can lose his legal status and can even be deported.

-Documents Required for US H-1B Visa:
+Documents Required for US H-1B Visa

-• A Bachelors or Masters degree from the US (or an equivalent in your country)
+• A Bachelors or Master’s degree from the US (or an equivalent in your country)

 • Or 12 years work experience